Skip to main content

 What preflight sees

-The validator reads metadata only — names, counts, and tags.
-It never sees the actual bytes of any uploaded file.
-Here’s an example of the context it works with:
+The validator only sees metadata — names, counts, tags, flags.
+It never sees the actual bytes of any asset.
+The prompt and a summary like this:

 {